CurrySoftware/CurrySearch-WordPress/curry-search/README.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Interface to the CurrySearch System.
-Provides fast and reliable results with autocompletion and tag filters.
+CurrySearch is a advanced cloudbased search for Wordpress.
+Autocomplete your search queries and filter your search results!
 == Description ==

-CurrySearch is a cloud-based on-site search system with focus on performance and relevance with support for 16 languages.
+CurrySearch is a advanced cloudbased search for Wordpress.
+Autocomplete your search queries and filter your search results!

-This plugin will provides following functionalities:
+This advanced search plugin provides following functionality:

 * A error-tolerant query-autocompletion
-* Relevance based full-text searching
+* Advanced relevance based full-text search
-* Filtering searchresults by tags
+* Filter for search results

-It tries to blend in into your theme by reusing its search form.
+CurrySearch tries to blend in into your theme by reusing its search form.
-As the computationaly heavy work of this plugin is done on the servers in the CurrySearch System, it is also very lightweight.
+As the computationaly heavy work of this plugin is done on the search servers in the CurrySearch System, it is also very lightweight.

-= Speedy and Relevant Search Results =
+= Speedy and Advanced Search Results =

-Contrary to the built-in search of WordPress CurrySearch lists more relevant results further up in the result list.
+Contrary to the built-in search of WordPress CurrySearch lists better and more relevant results further up in the result list.
-To achieve this, both the content and the structure of your posts are analysed and a ranking formula is devised for every query.
+To achieve this, both the content and the structure of your posts are analysed and an advanced ranking formula is devised for every query.

-The CurrySearch System is optimised for speed and thus answers queries in a matter of milliseconds.
-All computationally expensive operations are executed on our system and thus your WordPress-Site does not need any extra resources.
+The CurrySearch System is optimised for advanced speed and thus answers queries in a matter of milliseconds.
+All computationally expensive operations are executed on our search system and thus your WordPress-Site does not need any extra resources.

-= Error-Tolerant Autocompletion =
+= Error-Tolerant Autocomplete Search Queries =

-Another feature not built into WordPress is query-autocompletion.
+Another feature, not built into WordPress is query autocomple.
 Users know and appreciate that feature from mayor sites, especially when on mobile devices.

-CurrySearch offers a fast and error-tolerant autocompletion.
+CurrySearch offers a fast and error-tolerant autocomplete.
 Your content is fed into the system and it thus allows relevant results.

-= Filtering Search Results by Tags =
+= Search Result Filter by Tags =

-Another important feature that WordPress does not offer out-of-the-box is the filtering of search results.
+Another important feature that WordPress does not offer out-of-the-box are search result filters.
 It makes finding desired documents simpler and faster.
-CurrySearch supports the filtering of results by tags.
+CurrySearch supports the search result filters by tags by using your taxonomies.

 The user interface integrates into your theme and is intuitive for the user.